 Your organisation will only thrive in the coming decade if it can change faster than its business world is changing.
 And do this at lower cost than competition.
 So getting more business benefit from your learning and development money is of paramount importance.

 Just putting in a better, high-powered training alone may even hurt your bottom line.
-After all, shoehorning a Ferrari F1 engine into your Volkswagen might sound great pulling away from the lights.
-But is it just flash, or will (more…)
+After all, shoehorning a Ferrari F1 engine into your Volkswagen might sound great pulling away from the (more…)

 We are at the start of a new era.
 See this video and discussion for the triggers for this blog entry.